Training Board Hold Systems

 Grasshopper Board

-The Grasshopper Board, the newest entrant on the market, with its bolt-hole LED lighting option.
+The Grasshopper Board, with its bolt-hole LED lighting option.

 ―Eddie Morillas, The Front Climbing Club